 But back to the scapes… In past years I’ve always meant to make pesto but I’d put them in the fridge and bit by bit they’d get used in other recipes throughout the week but this time I managed to finally make it happen and I’m so glad because it got used in salad, eggs and the inevitable, pasta even allowing us a no-fuss dinner plan when our neighbour joined us for dinner last night after yet another honey harvest (call it a matter of pride but I confess I don’t like entertaining people unless I’ve made the meal from scratch so this was great and even better that it came from our own garden!)

 I was surprised that our scapes this year were relatively mild.
 Maybe it was because I put them in the fridge a few days first since I wasn’t ready to make it.
 I’m not sure, but regardless it was just right!
 I also used the opportunity to test out the mixing abilities of our new Babycook Néo steamer/mixer.
 It’s got a nice glass bowl and it seemed easier than pulling out the big mixer and I have to say, it was perfect for the job!
 Just the right size and everything got chopped up evenly and easily.
 Sorry Orion, we’re testing this out before you’re onto baby food… just to make sure it’s up for the job 😉

 What are you loving from your garden this year?
 What new things do you want to plant in it for next year?
 I’m all ears and if you make the recipe below I’d love to hear what you though!

 *Also thank you to Feedspot for including me in their 2018 top 100 French blogs list

-- Place pine nuts on a dry saucepan to lightly toast them, constantly shaking the pan so as not to burn them before placing them in the mixer
+- Place pine nuts in a dry saucepan to lightly toast them, constantly shaking the pan so as not to burn them before placing them in the mixer.

 - Serve over pasta, on breads, pizza, as a salad dressing.
 Whatever you like!